nishnafinu/COVID-19-Dataset-Visualization/README.md

 # Data Source

-The Covid-19 datset is a well-known dataset that contains the number of confirmed cases,death and recovered cases across the world.The dataset is widely used in the data science community as a benchmark dataset for classification modeling and predictive analysis.This dataset for this study was obtained from Kaagle and can be downloaded from (https://www.kaggle.com/datasets/imdevskp/corona-virus-report?resource=download&select=day_wise.csv)
+The Covid-19 datset is a well-known dataset that contains the number of confirmed cases,death and recovered cases across the world.The dataset is widely used in the data science community as a benchmark dataset for classification modeling and predictive analysis.This dataset for this study was obtained from Kaagle and can be downloaded from https://www.kaggle.com/datasets/imdevskp/corona-virus-report?resource=download&select=day_wise.csv

+# Dashboard

+# Conclusion

+This analysis of the Covid-19 dataset examining the trend of cases,recoveries,and deaths across the world.These findings provide valuable insights into the pandemic's impact on various region.The cleaned and analyzed dataset can be used for further analysis and modeling to gain a deeper understanding of the Covid-19 pandemic.